rintcius/rintcius.github.com/content/post/2013/01/di-on-steroids-with-scala.rst

 It is also concise in the sense that both the wirable and the wiring code are **free of biolerplate**.
-E.g. you don't have to make any alterations or additions to the code just for the sake of making the code properly wirable (as opposed to the cake pattern e.g. where the code is wrapped in a Component and you have to use ``lazy val``'s among others).
+E.g. you don't have to make any alterations or additions to the code just for the sake of making the code properly wirable (as opposed to the cake pattern e.g. where the code is wrapped in a Component and you have to use :code:`lazy val`'s among others).

 Another thing I like is the way it takes advantage of the Scala language, e.g. the fact that the pattern also **works on traits**.
 This makes applying DI very powerful and flexible.